 Why spell it like a hole in the ground if it means exactly the opposite: whole! - Curtis Rattray

 The afternoons are too hot for learning circles, so we find other ways to pass the time.
 Some participants learn to bead with Darian in the shade of the cook house, and many are by the river taking advantage of the hottest part of the day to swim in the cold, cold river.
 A big group is building the sweat lodge with Huey and have gone back into the bush to get more willow branches.
-The fishing nets are in place (how many settlers does it take to cast a net?) and we’re hoping to catch a few for dinner, even though the Caribou Tongue leaves are starting to turn bright yellow, indicating that it’s time to leave the river and head up the mountains to hunt.
+The fishing nets are in place (how many settlers does it take to cast a net?) and we’re hoping to catch a few salmon for dinner, even though the Klee dot tu (dog's tear drop) leaves are starting to turn bright yellow, indicating that it’s time to leave the river and head up the mountains to hunt.
 A few of us hop in the truck to go on a drinking water run.
 Towards Telegraph Creek and up the winding gravel road, a clean, clear creek has been outfitted with a hose so that anyone can fill up their water vessels with ease.
 Along the way, stories continue to be told and we share our personal experiences.
 Lisa and Curtis are in the front seat chatting and finding out where their family traditions overlap, and I listen with curiosity, wondering which of my family traditions are found in the lives of others, and what common story they might have originated from.

 The conversations ebbed and flowed between the person and political.
 To reconcile historic injustices, indigenous sovereignty must be restored as we move through the work of exposing the truth and healing the intergenerational wounds of colonization.
 This won’t happen quickly, so we imagined each act of colonization being undone over the next 150 years, like looking forward into a mirror reflecting the past, until there is indigenous sovereignty.
 Because right now sovereignty is not referred to in the Canadian state.
 Instead, indigenous peoples are given rights and title, an undefined, empty legal and political box that falls far short of sovereignty: true sovereignty includes the ability for a nation to make and enforce their own laws and operate their own political systems.
 Exploring the significance of this not so nuanced use of language by the Canadian government brought us to an even more difficult question: can two sovereignties exist in one place and time?
 Curtis did not expect us to answer it, and instead we pondered these weighty concepts and theories, our booted feet grounding us in the rocky river bed.